kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 The current design embeds PodGroups within the Workload spec which creates several architectural challenges:

 - `Workload` represents long-lived configuration-intent, whereas `PodGroups` represent transient units of scheduling.
-Tying runtime execution units to the persistent definition object violates separation of concerns.
+Tying runtime execution units to the persistent definition object violates separation of concerns
-- Extending the Workload object to track the runtime status for all PodGroups would lead to significant scalability issues.
+- Lifecycle coupling for standalone `PodGroup` objects, which enables other resources (i.e., ResourceClaims) to be owned by and garbage-collected with specific scheduling units, rather than the entire `Workload` or individual `Pods`
-  - *Size Limit*: Large Workloads (i.e., large number of PodGroups) may easily hit the 1.5MB etcd object limit.
+- Extending the Workload object to track the runtime status for all PodGroups would lead to significant scalability issues
-  - *Contention*: Updating the status of a single `PodGroup` would require read-modify-write on the central massive Workload object.
+  - *Size Limit*: Large Workloads (i.e., large number of PodGroups) may easily hit the 1.5MB etcd object limit
-  - *Lifecycle coupling*: Standalone `PodGroup` objects enable other resources (i.e., ResourceClaims) to be owned by and garbage-collected with specific scheduling units, rather than the entire Workload or individual Pods.
+  - *Contention*: Updating the status of a single `PodGroup` would require read-modify-write on the central massive Workload object

 By decoupling `PodGroup` as a standalone runtime object: